wck0/einkcal/README.md

  * `CAL_USR` - CalDAV username
  * `CAL_PWD` - CalDAV password

-These should go in `/etc/environment` to get loaded for the user.
+These should go in `/etc/environment` to be available system wide.
 Just add the following three lines to the bottom of that file.

     CAL_PWD=yourpassword